 Core+ C++ Client

 The Deephaven Core+ C++ client allows you to create and connect to Persistent Queries using the Community Core engine in the Deephaven Enterprise system.
-This page provides a brief overview of using the C++ client.
+This page provides an overview of how to use the C++ client.

 Create a SessionManager